- Requirements for Licensure

 Physician Assistants who need the Category I CME credit on the topic of substance abuse can obtain the credit by purchasing and listening to the recorded lecture presented at the OAPA Fall CME Conference.
 The lecture will be available 7-10 days after the conference and can be purchased through the Store.

 Any applicant for renewal who does not meet the requirements for continuing education by December 31 of the previous calendar year may not renew until deficient hours are obtained and verified.
 Additionally, within the next calendar year, the licensee will be required to obtain forty (40) hours of Category I CME.
-Failure to meet these additional requirements will result in further disciplinary action.
+Failure to meet these additional requirements will result in further disciplinary action by the Medical Board.

 Maintenance of Certification Logging